Non-cancerous reasons why you’re bleeding after menopause

 There are a range of sexually transmitted diseases (STDs) that can cause postmenopausal bleeding, such as chlamydia, gonorrhoea, and herpes.
 These infections are caught by having unprotected sex and being in contact with infected genital fluid.
 (You can’t catch them from swimming pools, sharing towels, or using the same toilet.)

-Chlamydia and gonorrhoea directly infect the cells in the cervix and womb, which causes inflammation, and therefore fragile blood vessels, which can bleed.
+Chlamydia and gonorrhoea most commonly infect the cells in the cervix and womb, which causes inflammation, and therefore fragile blood vessels, which can bleed.
 There may be other symptoms associated with STDs, such as a yellow or milky white vaginal discharge, and pain on peeing with chlamydia.

 There may also be pelvic pain caused by inflammation of the womb and fallopian tubes.
 The diagnosis can be made by a urine test or swabbing cervical discharge for culture.
 Treatment is with antibiotics.
-For chlamydia this may be with a one-time dose of azithromycin and over 95% of people will be cleared of chlamydia provided that they take antibiotics correctly.1
+For chlamydia this may be with a one-time dose of azithromycin and over 95% of people will be cleared of chlamydia, provided that they take antibiotics correctly.5

 As previously stated, any vaginal bleeding after menopause is considered a postmenopausal bleed and should always be checked out by your doctor to rule out any serious conditions.